-My name is Sandra Roussel, and I am the founder of Fresh Start Housing.
-This page will explain the programs founding in 2009 through an assortment of interwoven happenstance experiences reflective of my life story.
+My name is Sandra Roussel, and I founded Fresh Start Housing.
+This page will explain the programs founding in 2009 through various interwoven happenstance experiences reflecting my life story.

 Survival consisted of not being inebriated to the point of unconsciousness, and drugs were out of the question to ensure constant awareness of my surrounding.
 This sober awareness confirmed my instincts for sensing possible danger, honing a ‘fight or flight” response, which often paralyzed others, and instead saved my life on many occasions.
 I understand the need to escape reality, but when someone chooses a drug or alcohol-addled mind to escape, the abuse they incur is often more damaging.
 Unscrupulous individuals took advantage of street people who passed out.
 Living in the streets is a horrific experience many, thankfully, are not privy to.